cfmmoc/cfmmoc/README.md

 Any modification, re-utilization or copy of the source or binary format in other software or publications should mention a CITATION of this library.

 ## Overview
+cfMMOC represents a consolidated framework of multi-resolution management and occlusion culling.

-cfMMOC library is a planet-scale terrain rendering framework on top of OGRE v1.9.
+cfMMOC library is a planet-scale out-of-core terrain rendering framework on top of OGRE v1.9.

+## Features

+Two-processes based framework

+Out-of-core rendering

+Terrain with Level-of-details

+Occlusion culling for invisibles

+Crack-avoidance

+Data fetching over networks

 ## Screenshot and Video
 ![screenshot](https://raw.githubusercontent.com/cfmmoc/cfmmoc/master/SNAP.png)